-- correct and prevent conditions that could lead to embankment failure; - correct and prevent conditions that could make inspection and early identification of hazardous conditions difficult; - maintain access to facilitate repairs in case of emergencies; and - without compromising safety or regulatory compliance, maintain embankments consistent with existing community character.
+- correct and prevent conditions that could make inspection and early identification of hazardous conditions difficult; - maintain access to facilitate repairs in case of emergencies; and - without compromising safety or regulatory compliance, maintain embankments as consistently as practicable with existing community character.

-An overview is provided below of the proposed contents of the EEIP's guidelines.
+An overview is provided below of the proposed contents of the EEIP's governance documents, which may include, but not be limited to, a guide book.

 The EEIP will be implemented for all areas under the jurisdiction of the NYSCC that impound water to form Canal System waterways and feeders including both current and historic remnants of the Canal System.
 The EEIP will address implementation of these practices for water impounding earthen embankments or features that abut and are parallel to the earthen embankments, including increased inspections, seepage and stability monitoring and/or engineered alternatives to minimize or mitigate environmental impacts.
-The EEIP may not include individual structures located along the embankments or under the embankments (spillways, waste weirs, vertical walls, culverts and dive culverts are typically excluded features).
+The EEIP will not include individual structures located along the embankments or under the embankments (spillways, waste weirs, vertical walls, culverts and dive culverts are typically excluded features).
 Specifically, the scope includes all embankment material and improvements, and turf, vegetation, armoring or paving that's parallel to the embankment slopes and surfaces from outside the toe of the inboard slope on one side to ground level or the toe of the outboard slope on the other side.
 The EEIP includes water level recording and management features used in regulation of water levels in the canal, and geotechnical instrumentation devices.
 The EEIP may also include design and implementation of elements to ensure embankment integrity other than vegetation removal, as well as amenities such as supplemental compatible vegetation and screening.